sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     > describe the key stakeholders, their roles, and how they fit into the organization.
 It should also describe the development process that is
     > being used, how the developer teams are organized, and how the system fits into the overall IT landscape of the organization.
     > Most importantly: it should describe relationships and dependencies between the development teams and other teams in the organization.
-    > Using the [Team Topologies](https://teamtopologies.com/) model can be a good way to describe the organizational context in a semi-formal,
+    > Using the [Team Topologies](https://teamtopologies.com/) model can be a good way to describe the organizational context in a semiformal,
     > structured way.

     ## Solution Overview